19balazs86/PlayingWithDapper/README.md

 - The concept originates from Milan: Outbox message processor designed for high-performance, handling of billions of messages daily
 - I adapted the Postgres database solution for use on SQL server
 - For the update, with the MERGE INTO statement, I encountered the issue of SQL Server's 2100 parameter limit
-- While solving that issue, I realized I could improve update performance by using a User-Defined Table Type and Stored Procedure
+- While solving that issue, I realized by using a User-Defined Table Type and Stored Procedure could improve update performance

 #### `ConcurrencyControlApp`

-- A simple console application for **optimistic concurrency** in SQL Server and Postgres
-- Examples are available using Dapper and Entity Framework
+- A console application with examples demonstrating **optimistic concurrency** in SQL Server and Postgres using Dapper and Entity Framework
-- Both databases has a built-in solution, but they are working differently
+- Both databases have built-in solutions, but they work differently
-- SQL Server uses a `ROWVERSION` column in the table, while Postgres has a built-in system column called `xmin`
+- SQL Server uses a `ROWVERSION` column for the table, while Postgres has a built-in system column called `xmin`
 - The Unit of Work design pattern is implemented in a generic way that can be used for both SQL Server and Postgres to manage transactions across multiple repositories with Dapper
 - The built-in solutions work well and require no additional management effort.
 You could create a uniform solution by using a column like UpdatedAt, but in this case, you would need to manage it yourself.
 EF can assist with the IsConcurrencyToken flag.